Bachelor en Administration des Affaires (BA (Hons) in Business Administration) – Dual Awards from IBES and UCAM

 • NVQ/QCF/RQF Level 3 awards; or

-• a recognised University Access or Foundation programme.
+• IBES recognised University Access or Foundation programme.

-The Regulated English Test administered by ESOL Awards and accredited by the Scottish Credit Qualification Framework (SCQF) which is aligned with the CEFR grades of B1+ and above will satisfy the English Language requirement.
+o A regulated English test administered by ESOL Awards accredited by the Scottish Credit Qualification Framework (SCQF) which is aligned with the CEFR grades of B1+ and above.
 Please contact IBES for details.

 Advanced Standing / Exemptions / Credits Transfer (APL)